Introduction

 The hidden dynamics: Silent inflammation and its diverse effects

-Nutrador® dietary supplement against silent inflammation
+Nutrador® dietary supplements against silent inflammations

 Vitamin D3 + K2